CrunchyData/crunchy-katacoda/postgresql-devel/basics/indextypes/intro.md

 # Different Index types in PostgreSQL
 indexes are a key aspect to query performance and PostgreSQL has a very flexible implementation to handle different indexing schemes.
 This tutorial will introduce you to some major index types in PostgreSQL, helping you understand them a bit better and know the use cases where they apply.
 We assume you completed the [introduction to indexes]() tutorial or are familiar with very basic concepts about indexes.
 It also uses EXPLAIN ANALYZE to look at how indexes change query plans so we will also assume you understand the command or have done the [Crunchy Data class](https://learn.crunchydata.com/postgresql-devel/courses/basics/explain)

 One important fact about PostgreSQL is that all indexes classes are run-time bindable.
-A bound index class (such as B-tree or GIST) has provided an [operator class](https://www.postgresql.org/docs/current/indexes-opclass.html) for a data type.
+A bound index class (such as B-tree or GiST) has provided an [operator class](https://www.postgresql.org/docs/current/indexes-opclass.html) for a data type.
 This operator class provide a set of operators (such as =, <, or <->) that the index will be able to used to compare different values of the data type.

 An example might be the b-tree index class which has an operator class (op_class) for the CHAR data type.
 The op_class would define at least the *=* operator.
 By defining this operator, when your SQL contained a query like